free office software

 Compression tool for Macs

-While OSX is perfectly capable of packing/unpacking .zip files, if you want to open or use the wealth of other compressed file types out there, you'll need a third-party expander.
+While macOS is perfectly capable of packing and unpacking ZIP files, if you want to use the wealth of other compressed file formats out there, such as RAR and TAR, you'll need a third-party expander.

-Smith Micro's free version of StuffIt fills this void perfectly, and offers a simple drag-and-drop interface which works just as well as any paid-for version, so you can focus on more exciting things, like, erm, anything.
+Smith Micro's free version of StuffIt Expander does the job via a simple drag-and-drop interface that works well, so you can focus on more exciting things, like, erm, anything.

 Download: